Minding James – School Years

 Perth Academy, “Two One”, 1962

-At Perth Academy, maybe about 3rd or 4th year (1963/64): James managed to offend an older pupil who was also a prefect and at least a couple of years older than us, quite a difference in one’s younger years.
-Anyway, near the tuckshop one day, James somehow had got hold of a hockey stick and got it into his head that it would be fun to do something outrageous with it.
-So he approached one Gordon Cluckie from behind and put the stick between his legs near the top then he pulled it back to the end part so it hit Gordon’s genitals.
-Well, talk about not happy!
-Gordon, a bigger lad, turned quickly and chased James all around the huge playground.
-The great irony of this is a couple of years later James started going out with Gordon’s sister, known affectionately as Fanny.
+At Perth Academy, about 3rd or 4th year (1963/64): James managed to get seriously up the nose of an older pupil who was also a prefect and at least three years older than us, quite a difference in one’s younger years.
+Onnywye, near the tuckshop one day, James somehow had got hold of a hockey stick and intae his heid in a fit of devilment that it would be fun to do summat outrageous with it.
+So he approached Gordon Cluckie from behind and put the stick between his legs near the top then pu’ed it back to the end part so Cluckie got a fair whack in the goolies.
+Well, talk aboot no’ happy!
+Gordon was a bigger lad and a rugby player – he turned quickly and the pair o’ them loupit awa’ roon’ the huge playground.
+The great irony of this is a couple of years later James seriously started gon oot wi’ Gordon’s sister, known affectionately as Fanny.

-English Class: There were about 30 of us in “Wee Nick’s” English class for a couple of years for the big exams in fourth and fifth years.
-He was a fine serious teacher, we were pleased to have him.
-One time Wee Nick noticed James laughing up the back all by himself, no-one else, and Wee Nick not having said anything to laugh about.
+English Class: There were about 30 of us in “Wee Nick’s” English class for a couple o’ years for the big exams in fourth and fifth years.
+He was a braw serious teacher, we were fell pleased to have him.
+One time Wee Nick noticed James laughing up the back a’ by hisself, naebuddy else enjoying the joke, and Wee Nick not having said there was anything to laugh about.
 He wandered up to James and asked him what was going on.
 James said he had seen something funny out the window.
-The point here is the windows were too high to look out of from one’s desk.
-Wee Nick said, “Borowczyk, you really are a bit of an eccentric!”
+The point here is the windies were too high to look out of at anything from one’s desk.
+Wee Nick said not for the first or last time, “Borowczyk, you really are a bit of an eccentric!”

 Man with pipe, Ewen, Lynda, John, Maggie, the writer up in Killiecrankie hills.